-Positions are offered to SES students who are within their prescribed program period (6 semesters for Master’s, 12 semesters for PhD) to a maximum of 140 hours per semester.
+Positions are offered to SES students who have completed their job security period and are within their prescribed program period (6 semesters for Master’s, 12 semesters for PhD).

-Positions are offered to SES students who are outside their prescribed program period to a maximum of 140 hours per semester.
+Positions are offered to SES students who are outside their prescribed program period.

 Within each of the Levels of Consideration, the department considers the following: